clayc03/eli-king-fitness/README.md

 ## Validator testing

-I run the deployed site address in W3C Validator for HTML (https://validator.w3.org) and in (https://jigsaw.w3.org/css-validator/validator) for CSS and no errors or warnings was returned.
+I run the deployed site address in W3C Validator for HTML (https://validator.w3.org) and in (https://jigsaw.w3.org/css-validator/validator) for CSS and no errors or warnings were returned.

 ![Final performance html](/assets/images/final-html.png)